-In 2019 Google agreed to acquire Alooma, a company that helps companies move data from multiple locations to one data warehouse, to accelerate growth of its cloud operations.
+Earlier in 2019 Google agreed to acquire Alooma, a company that helps companies move data from multiple locations to one data warehouse, to accelerate growth of its cloud operations.
 In Google's case that single data warehouse would be its Google Cloud service.
 Google wants to make it as easy as possible to move customers to it cloud services as it tries to catch up with Amazon Web Services and Microsoft's Azure cloud services.

 1600 AMPHITHEATRE PKWY

 Employer Type: Privately Owned